petertseng/adventofcode-rb-2015/README.md

 * 11 (Passwords): Really bends over backwards to skip generating passwords that can be known in advance to be invalid.
 Questionable tradeoff of code size for time.
 * 17 (Container Combinations): Dynamic programming to count the number of subsets is quite faster than enumerating every possible combination.
+* 20 (Factors): The algorithm isn't the key point here; it's a single interesting insight about early termination and some aggressive bounding of the search space that combine to get almost a 10x speedup.
 * 22 (Wizard): Tree search with pruning of already-beaten branches and already-seen states.
 Could probably be improved a bit more by prioritising the higher-value spells (Poison when possible), but it is already fast enough.
 * 24 (Partition): Most solutions cut corners: As soon as they find a subset that sums to `total / num_groups` they stop and don't check that the remaining packages can be balanced.
   This happens to work because it so happens that for the lowest QE subset, the other packages can in fact be balanced.